wp-plugins/page-views-count/readme.txt

 == Upgrade Notice ==

+= 1.0.6.1 =
+Upgrade now for a bug fix for Sass in yesterday’s major version release 1.0.6.

 = 1.0.6 =
 Upgrade now for the beginning of conversion of plugin to backbone.js and Sass.
 Much faster front-end load and less calls on server.